tylerthecoder/knowledge/GPU-programing-CSCE-5693/notes.md

 There is a thread grid of thread blocks

-You can't schedule threads on a GPU, you scheudle a thread block
+You can't schedule threads on a GPU, you schedule a thread block

 Each thread block has an id